Jianghanichthys

 Jianghanichthys is an extinct genus of freshwater cypriniform fish from the Late Paleocene to Early Eocene of central and southern China, and the only member of the family Jianghanichthyidae.
 It is the oldest cypriniform fish known from body fossils, and the most basal known cypriniform.

 The genus name Jianghanichthys derives from "Jianghan", the place where the first fossil remains of J. hubeiensis were found, and "ichthys" derives from the Greek word for 'fish'.
 It is also known as the "Chan Han fish" in the fossil trade.

 Taxonomy

-Two species are known, both of which were previously placed in Osteochilus:
+Three species are known, two of which were previously placed in Osteochilus: